 *It is strongly recommended that you make use of the library’s electronic reserves system (Ares) rather than asking the Document Center to print a course pack.
-To do this, please contact the circulation department in the library (508-565-1313).
+To do this, please contact The Desk in the library (508-565-1313).
 Please also keep in mind that the library will put hard copies of books, journal articles, DVDs and music CDs on reserve if there are copyright restrictions to online posting.

 Course packs are compilations of articles, chapters and other texts that are bound together for use in a particular class.
 Courts have ruled that course packs require permission if they are produced by a commercial copying firm.
 Although some experts claim these rulings do not apply to copying done by (non-profit) college copy centers, most schools assume that permission is required, and this is Stonehill’s policy.

 The Document Center will not print course packs unless proof of copyright compliance under Fair Use or by paid permission is provided.
 It is the responsibility of faculty to provide this information.
 The reserves staff at the library can assist in this process.

 Procedure for putting together a course pack to be sold at the Bookstore:

 - Submit requests with original documents or full citations to the Library staff at the The Desk.

 - Deadline: At least 2 full weeks prior to the start of a semester.